nablarch/nablarch-document/en/application_framework/adaptors/router_adaptor.rst

         }
     }

 In the above implementation example, path parameters and HTTP methods are defined in the ``TestApi`` interface, and the methods are implemented in the ``TestAction`` class.
-The methods of ``TestAction`` class are not annotated with ``Path`` annotation or annotations related to HTTP methods, but the annotations annotated to the methods of ``TestApi`` interface are used as definitions.
+The methods of the ``TestAction`` class are not annotated with the ``Path`` annotation or any HTTP method annotations.
+However, the annotations annotated to the methods of the ``TestApi`` interface are used as definitions.

 .. tip::